 (A.1.1) Define Research Questions

 The objective of this activity is to determine the scope of the study, defining one or more research questions.
 It is usually difficult to define the right research question, as it needs to be wide enough to include all relevant studies, but yet focused enough to be effective and selective in the size of the search space.
-According to Kitchenham and Charters (2007), it is useful to consider the PICOC method, first proposed in the medical area Petticrew and Roberts (2006).
-The results of applying PICOC to our research questions are presented in Table 1.
-This helps us focusing on what matters for the study in hand, guiding also the extraction phase of the process.
+According to Kitchenham and Charters (2007), it is useful to consider the PICOC method, first proposed in the medical area by Petticrew and Roberts (2006).
+The results of applying PICOC to this project’s research questions are presented in Table 1.
+This helps focusing on what matters for the study in hand, also guiding the extraction phase of the process.

 Table 1.
 PICOC when applied to our SLR.